sumitkhopkar25/home-credit-defaulter-predictor/README.md

 https://www.kaggle.com/c/home-credit-default-risk/data

-The dataset is also uploaded in this repository.
 To briefly explain the dataset, it consists of personal and financial information of people but does not contain any PII Data.

 # Table of Contents
 * [Installation](https://github.com/sumitkhopkar25/home-credit-defaulter-predictor/tree/main#installation)